Mill Basin, Brooklyn: Recreation

+An entrance of Lindower Park in Mill Basin.

 There are several parks in Mill Basin.
 The only park on the peninsula proper is Lindower Park, a 6.7 acre park at the southwest corner of Mill and Strickland Avenues.
 The park is named after Alex Lindower, a lawyer and community activist who lived in Mill Basin.
 The city bought the land in 1959 and made it into a public park in 1963, the year before Lindower died.
 It contains baseball fields, basketball and handball courts, and a children's playground.

 There are two smaller parks in Old Mill Basin.
 The James Marshall Power Playground, at Avenue N and Utica Avenue, is a frequent gathering point for softball teams.
 The Monsignor Crawford Athletic Field, on Avenue U between East 58th and East 60th Streets, contains two baseball fields.
 It is named after Monsignor Thomas J. Crawford, the first pastor of the Mary Queen of Heaven Church, four blocks north of the ballfields.
 Mill Basin is also adjacent to Floyd Bennett Field, to the immediate south of Mill Basin, across the Belt Parkway and Mill Basin Inlet.
 Named after aviator Floyd Bennett, the field was formerly the city's first municipal airport, and is now part of the Gateway National Recreation Area.

 The bowler Lou Seda purchased the Gil Hodges Lanes, a bowling alley in Mill Basin, in 2009.
 It was then rebranded into a new bowling alley called Strike 10 Lanes, which as of 2012 was one of Brooklyn's few remaining bowling alleys.